top of page

 Mission/Vision

-We are a welcoming spiritual community for all ages, living our principles through active service, embracing each other and the wider world.
+We are a welcoming spiritual community for all ages, living our values and principles through active service, embracing each other and the wider world.

 Values